skids/perl6sum/README.md

 ## 5to6

-There are a few key differences between the way one uses objects from Sum:: versus the Perl5 Digest:: interface.
+There are a few key differences between the way one uses objects from Sum:: versus the Perl 5 Digest:: interface.

 1) Use .push, not ->add to add elements to the Sum.
-   There is am .add method but its exact behavior changes with the algorithm and the backend.
+   There is an .add method but its exact behavior changes with the algorithm and the backend.
 Only use .add directly when optimizing for site-specific use cases.